rileyjmurray/spaND_public/README.md

     You need to set the following variables in `Makefile.conf`:

-    - `USE_MKL` to either 0 (not using MKL) or 1 (using MKL - this is because MKL requires specific build flags).
-If you have both, you can set it at build time (see below.).
-If unset, default is 0.
     - `CC` should be your C++ compiler (needs to support -std=c++14)
     - `EXTRA_INCDIR` should contains path to the above libraries headers (Eigen, Metis, Blas/Lapack, linalgCpp) if not in your compiler path (may or may not be needed)
     - `EXTRA_LINKDIR`should contains path to the above libraries objects (Metis, Blas/Lapack), if not in your compiler path (may or may not be needed)